Pigpog/ventusx/README.md

 ## Usage

-Currently, this utility is only able to toggle the LEDs on the mouse.
+Currently, this utility can:

+ - toggle the LEDs on the mouse
+ - toggle "battle" mode

 ```
 # toggle the palm LED